TYPO3-Documentation/TYPO3CMS-Guide-RenderTypo3Documentation/Documentation/AtTheCommandline/Index.rst

       -c rebuild_needed 1 \
       --toolchain-help

+   # result is something like:

+   # -------- RenderDocumentation 2016-09-13 22:12:57 605810
+   Usage: tct run [OPTIONS] RenderDocumentation

+     Run the toolchain 'RenderDocumentation'.

+   Options:
+     -c, --config KEY VALUE         Define or override config key-value pair (repeatable)
+     -n, --dry-run                  Perform a trial run with no changes made.
+     --toolchain-help               Tell the toolchain to display its help text.
+                                    The toolchain should do that and then exit.
+     -T, --toolchain-action ACTION  Tell the toolchain to execute the action.
+                                    (repeatable)
+     --help                         Show this message and exit.

+   Toolchain options:
+     -T clean                       Let the toolchain delete prior builds, then exit.
+     -T help                        Let the toolchain show this help, then exit.
+     -T unlock                      Let the toolchain remove existing locks, then exit

+     -c makedir PATH/TO/MAKEDIR     Required!
+The path to the 'make' folder.
+     -c rebuild_needed 1            Force rebuild regardless of checksum

+     -c talk 0                      run quietly
+     -c talk 1                      talk just the minimum (default) -c talk 2                      talk more

+     -c email_user_to  "email1,email2,..."  instead of real user -c email_user_cc  "email1,email2,..."  additionally, publicly
+     -c email_user_bcc "email1,email2,..."  additionally, secretly
+     -c email_user_send_to_admin_too  1     like it says

 If you think a previous run has failed to remove the lockfile :file:`/tmp/TCT/RenderDocumentation/lockfile.json` you can use `-T unlock` to remove that lockfile.
 Attention: Don't do this when a cronjob is running